 - Channel 4 - commercially funded but publicly owned national station

-- British Sky Broadcasting (BSkyB) - operator of digital satellite platform, Sky, and provider of film, entertainment channels and news channel Sky News
+- Sky - operator of digital satellite platform, Sky, and provider of film, entertainment channels and Sky News

-- BBC Radio - national services include new-music station Radio 1, adult music station Radio 2, cultural network Radio 3, flagship speech station Radio 4 and news and sport station Five Live
+- BBC Radio - national services include contemporary music station Radio 1, adult music station Radio 2, cultural network Radio 3, flagship speech station Radio 4 and news and sport station Five Live

 - BBC Radio Scotland